Sibiu Travel Guide: Top Things to Do & Places to Visit

 The museum is spread throughout the entire city and its collections are hosted in a variety of old buildings worth visiting like the Museum of Natural History in an old 19th century building near Cetatii Street.

-The most famous Gothic-style church in Sibiu, you can't miss the Lutheran Cathedral of Saint Mary in Huet Square.
+The Lutheran Cathedral of Saint Mary, the most famous Gothic-style church in Sibiu, located in Huet Square, is a place you shouldn't miss.
 The church tower is 74 meters high and is one of the best places to get a superb panoramic view of the entire city and the area.

-Up until the late 18th century all mayors, earls, and important public figures were buried in this historical landmark, the city's main Roman-Catholic Church (unlike most of Romania which is Orthodox).
-The last person to have this honuor was baron von Brukenthal who died in 1803 for whom an exception was made.
+Up until the late 18th century, all mayors, earls, and important public figures were buried in this historical landmark, the city's main Roman Catholic Church (unlike most of Romania which is Orthodox).
+The last person to have this honour was baron von Brukenthal who died in 1803 for whom an exception was made.

-The Clock Tower, sometimes called the Council Tower, in the Large Square is a landmark of Sibiu dating back to medieval times.
-Lots of rehabilitation works have been done throughout the centuries as this is considered the most important landmark in the city.
+The Clock Tower, sometimes called the Council Tower, in the Large Square, is one of the most important landmarks of Sibiu dating back to medieval times.
+Lots of rehabilitation work has been done throughout the centuries as this is considered the most important landmark in the city.

 The ground floor is the only one that has remained closest to its original construction and you'll find a restaurant here.